 Inmates may challenge tickets and their penalties through administrative proceedings within the prison, although tickets and penalties are usually upheld as valid.

 Credit for Good Behavior

-In some states, prisoners can earn credit for good behavior while in prison, and potentially qualify for an earlier release date based upon that good behavior.
+In some states prisoners may earn credit for good behavior while in prison, and may potentially qualify for an earlier release date based upon that good behavior.
 The idea behind giving a prisoner credit for good time is that the possibility of early release will be an incentive to abide by prison rules, and that prisoners who demonstrate the self-control necessary to earn good time credits are less likely to reoffend.

 A prisoner released on parole will be subject to a considerable number of restrictions and requirements, including restrictions on where he lives, potential restrictions or requirements for work and school attendance, restrictions against associating with known criminals, a prohibition on the use of illegal drugs, and a prohibition on getting into police encounters or being charged with new crimes.

 Parole is not a right, but is instead a privilege.

 - Most prisoners are denied parole when they first apply.